bcdataca/workshop2017/content/home/details.md

 There will be several data sets used in the workshop.
 We will add in the details as they become finalized:

-* Video camera compressed bitrate analysis, presented by Roger Donaldson of Midvale Applied Mathematics
-* Incident and permit data, presented by Soyean Kim of BC Safety Authority
+* Data-driven modeling of video compression
+  Roger Donaldson, Ph.D.
+(Midvale Applied Mathematics)
+* Inferring risk evaluation from incident and permitting data
+  Soyean Kim, P.Stat. ([BC Safety Authority](https://www.safetyauthority.ca/))